Onofre Marimón

+Marimón participated in 12 Formula One Grands Prix, achieving two podiums at the 1953 Belgian and 1954 British Grands Prix, and scoring a total of 8 1/7 championship points with Maserati.
+He also won the non-championship 1954 Rome Grand Prix, driving the Maserati 250F.

+During practice for the 1954 German Grand Prix at the Nürburgring, Marimón died after losing control of his Maserati 250F, impacting a ditch and causing a rollover.
+He was the first fatality at a Formula One Grand Prix.

+Biography

+Onofre Agustín Marimón was born on 19 December 1923 in Zárate, Buenos Aires, Argentina.
+Marimón was the son of racing driver and undertaker Domingo Marimón, the winner of the 1948 South American Grand Prix for Turismo Carretera.
+Marimón Sr. and Juan Manuel Fangio were team-mates for Chevrolet and friends, leading to Fangio becoming a mentor for Marimón Jr. when the young Zárateño moved to Europe.

 Marimón was killed on 31 July 1954 during practice for the 1954 German Grand Prix, becoming the first driver to be fatally injured at a World Championship Grand Prix other than the Indianapolis 500.
 His Maserati left the Nürburgring race course at the Breidscheid curve near the Adenauer Bridge after he lost control attempting to improve his qualifying time.
 He died at the bottom of a steep and treacherous incline.
 He was going fast on a downgrade but failed to negotiate a sharp turn at the bottom.
 Marimón impacted a ditch, his Maserati shearing off a tree and rolling over a number of times.
 He was pinned underneath the car as it came to rest on its top with the wheels spinning in the air.
 Marimón was given the last rites by a Catholic priest before dying a few minutes after rescue workers freed him.
 It was thought that his braking unit failed.